 We have expert betting tips for the card this Saturday at Gawler that features nine quality betting races.

-Racing from South Australia heads to Gawler and we have our best value bets available.
+Even betting fields are the order of the day in South Australia and we have our best bets available.

 Gawler horse racing tips

 #6 – Gosden @ $1.75 – Bet @ Sportsbet

 Gosden was given too much to do last start, but it was a nice return to the track.

 The Will Clarken-trained three-year-old owns three placings from four starts and it’s only a matter of time before he wins his maiden.